amillard/tax_myPHAGE/README.md

 ├── Summary_taxonomy.tsv                                 <- Summary of the analysis for all the genomes (summarises what was printed to screen)
 └── Results_per_genome                                   <- Folder containing the results for each genome └── [genome query_id]                                  <- Results output for the genome query_id
-      ├── Output_of_taxonomy.csv                         <- Output of the taxonomy classification
+      ├── Output_of_taxonomy.tsv                         <- Output of the taxonomy classification
       ├── Summary_file.txt                               <- Summary of the analysis (summarises what was printed to screen) ├── heatmap.pdf                                    <- Heatmap of the similarity to the closest relatives (pdf) ├── heatmap.png                                    <- Heatmap of the similarity to the closest relatives    (png)